splunk/kafka-connect-splunk/README.md

 See [Confluent's documentation](https://docs.confluent.io/current/kafka/sasl.html#sasl-configuration-for-kafka-clients) for more information on configuring Kafka Connect using JAAS.

-Here's an example Kafka Client JAAS file using the principal `connect`.
+For example, a Kafka Client JAAS file using the principal `connect`.

 ```
 KafkaClient {